Note: Flame and Blaze plan usage is billed monthly on a per-project basis, in U.S. Dollars.

 How do I know which plan is right for me?

 Our Spark plan is a great place to develop your app for free, whether a hobby project or the next big start-up.
 You get all the free Firebase features (Analytics, Notifications, Crash Reporting, and so on) and generous amounts of our paid infrastructure features.
 However, if you exceed your Spark plan resources in a calendar month, your app will be shut off for the remainder of that month.
 In addition, Google Cloud Platform features are not available in the Spark tier.

 Our Flame plan is designed for early-stage startups and small- production apps looking for a predictable, low price but with more capacity than our free-tier offers for the Realtime Database, Storage, or Hosting resources.
 Like the Spark plan, Google Cloud Platform is not available on the Flame plan.
 Exceeding your plan resources in any month will cause your app to be shut off for the remainder of that month.

 Our Blaze plan is designed for large-scale production apps and apps that cannot accept downtime for exceeding plan limits.
 The Blaze plan also allows you to extend your app with paid Google Cloud Platform features.
 You pay only for the resources that you consume, allowing you to scale with demand.
 We strive to make our Blaze plan prices competitive with industry-leading cloud providers.

 What is a "simultaneous database connection"?

 A simultaneous connection is equivalent to one mobile device, browser tab, or server app connected to the database.
 Firebase imposes hard limits on the number of simultaneous connections to your app's database.
 These limits are in place to protect both Firebase and our users from abuse.

 The Spark plan limit is 100 and cannot be raised.
-The Flame and Blaze plans currently have an initial limit of 10,000 simultaneous database connections.
-This is to prevent abuse and can be raised by contacting Firebase support with 24 hours' notice.
+The Flame and Blaze plans have a limit of 100,000 simultaneous connections per database.
+If you need more than 100,000 simultaneous connections, contact Firebase support.